 The Alliance maintains a listing of summer and academic year research, internship, and scholarships available to students and partner institutions.
-Please contact Ms. Kristin Morgan (email@example.com or (434) 243-6660) with questions or additions.
+Please contact Mr. Maurice Walker (firstname.lastname@example.org or 434-982-0310) with questions or additions.
 A list of opportunities from previous years is also available.

 Computer science is a growing field that has incredible career opportunities.
 Our guide focuses on helping minority students on why they should consider getting into the field, exploring different computer science programs and colleges, and what to look for in a computer science degree.
 Explore areas of computer science, career options, coding guides (including Java, C#, Python, etc.), scholarships, and more.